cawka/android-crew-staging/README.md

 previously installed precompiled binaries are automatically removed.
 Therefore, after NDK upgrade, you will need to re-clone the crew tool repository and re-install (re-compile) the desired libraries.

-**WARNING** as of July 16, 2019, the latest Google NDK (version 20) has a problem compiling code for `armeabi` CPU that results in crashes when using the compiled library through JNI.
-  It is recommended to use NDK version 19 if `armeabi` platform support is requireed.

 ## 2. Commands